sauravdosi/sauravdosi.github.io/_projects/1_project.md

 The framework leverages a recurrent neural network (RNN) to model and predict object motion, creating a robust and adaptable grasping strategy.

 #### 3.2.
 Human-to-Robot Handovers
 Robotic systems often struggle with the diverse sizes, shapes, and deformability of objects during handovers.
-Yang et al.~\cite{yangreact2020} tackled this problem by developing a vision-based system for reactive handovers, focusing on:
+[Yang et al](https://arxiv.org/abs/2011.08961). tackled this problem by developing a vision-based system for reactive handovers, focusing on:

 - **Closed-Loop Motion Planning**: Ensures smooth and reactive grasping, even when objects are positioned unpredictably.
 - **Real-Time Grasp Generation**: Adapts dynamically to rigid and non-rigid objects alike.